holidayextras/culture/tech-debt.md

 The existing communication channels are perfect for talking about tech debt.
 We just need to make sure we are using them.

-* *Stand ups* can be a great place to flag any technical debt you are facing or expecting to face in the immediate term.
+* *Stand-ups* can be a great place to flag any technical debt you are facing or expecting to face in the immediate term.
 * *Sprint planning* can be used to flag any technical debt that may impact upcoming work, and can be used to plan work to address existing debt.
 * *Retrospectives* are ideal for reflecting on whether technical debt had unforeseen consequences, the overall state of tech debt and whether we need to make any changes to deal with it.
 * *Work in Progress* pull requests can be used to get feedback on changes before they are ready for formal code review. *Early feedback can go a long way to avoid technical debt in the first place.*